algolia/openvpn-auth-okta/README.md

 tmp-dir "/etc/openvpn/tmp"
 ```

-The default location for OpenVPN configuration files is `/etc/openvpn/server.conf`.
+The default location for the OpenVPN configuration file is `/etc/openvpn/server.conf`.
 This method is considered the safest as no credential is exported to a process environment or written to disk.